Placid Way Park

 Overview

 Placid Way Park is a 1.32-acre neighborhood park located between Placid Way at Tuebingen Parkway and Omlesaad Drive.
-The park contains a playground, benches, picnic tables and has a barrier free asphalt walk connection through the park.
-The park provides a pleasant green space for neighborhood residents and a play area for children.
+The park contains a playground, benches, picnic tables and a funnel ball hoop.
+The park has a barrier free asphalt path through the park which receives winter snow clearing.
+This path connects Placid Way and Omlesaad Drive in the surrounding neighborhoods.
+The park provides a pleasant green space for neighbors and visitors and a play area for children.
 The park is bordered on the east and west by Foxfire South Nature Area, though there are no trail connections.

 Park Notices